-The survey carried out by Hampshire Ornithological Society, commissioned by Forestry England, produced a breeding population estimate of 143 Dartford Warbler territories within the area surveyed in the New Forest in 2018.
+The analysis by Forestry England produced a breeding population estimate of 143 Dartford Warbler territories within the area surveyed in the New Forest in 2018.
 This represents a marked decrease compared with previous surveys in 1994 and 2006, undoubtedly due to the unusually cold weather experienced in February/March 2018.
 The dataset compiled provides a robust baseline of the current breeding population of Dartford Warbler in the New Forest, and allows comparison with future surveys.
 The unusually cold spells with lying snow for two periods in late winter 2018 are thought to have severely affected the population, both within the New Forest and elsewhere in the species range.